mwbowers/mwbowers.github.io/examples/sunfarm/enhance-logo-branding.md

 }
 ```

-Application Pages are Migrated to the *Areas* subfolder within the *CustomerAppSite*.
+Application Pages are Migrated to the *Areas* subfolder within the *SunFarmSite*.
 Given that we want **ALL** Pages (in the Customer Area) to display the Logo header, the place where we want to define it, is:

 ~~~
 ~SunFarmSite\Areas\SunFarmViews\_ViewStart.cshtml